detsutut/shinyDBNet/README.md

 * **Tommaso Buonocore** - *Author and Repository Maintainer* - [GitHub](https://github.com/detsutut), [LinkedIn](https://www.linkedin.com/in/tbuonocore/)

 ## Acknowledgements

-We thank [ZonMw](https://www.zonmw.nl/nl/) for funding, along with the [UMC](https://www.amsterdamumc.nl/)'s departments of Geriatrics and Medical Informatics and the ADFICE-IT team.
+We thank [ZonMw](https://www.zonmw.nl/nl/) for funding this project as part of the ADFICE-IT research project.
+The work has been supervised by Prof. [Ameen Abu-Hanna](https://kik.amc.nl/home/aabuhanna/) and Prof. Nathalie van der Velde from, respectively, the departments of Medical Informatics and Geriatrics of the Amsterdam [UMC](https://www.amsterdamumc.nl/), location AMC.
+Thanks are also due to the whole ADFICE-IT team.

 <table width="100%" border="0" style="border-color: white;">
   <tr>